le717/CRTC/README.md

 Builds
 ------
-* While **Cycles Render Time Calculator** was originally written in Python 3.3, as of version 1.2, it runs on both Python 2 and 3.
-It has successfully be tested on Python 3.3.0 and 2.7.4 with no errors.
-No other versions have been tested.
-Further more, only `CRTC.py` has been upgraded to
+* **Cycles Render Time Calculator** was originally written in Python 3.3, but in version 1.2, it was updated to run on both Python 2 and 3.
+It was successfully tested on Python 3.3.0 and 2.7.4 with no errors.
+Further more, only the raw Python script of that was upgraded to 1.2.
-1.2.
-The OS-specific builds are version 1.1, written with Python 3.3.0.
+The OS-specific builds are version 1.1, written with Python 3.3.0 only.

 * Releases are compiled into Windows x86, x64 EXEs and Mac OS X application using [cx_freeze](http://cx-freeze.sourceforge.net).